‘Enough is enough,’ say Cameroon bishops after kidnapping, church burning

 For about six years now, Cameroon has been reeling from a separatist war, with the country’s two English-speaking regions fighting to break away and form a new nation they call Ambazonia.

-The English-speaking part of Cameroon constitutes 20 percent of the country’s nearly 27 million people.
+The English-speaking part of Cameroon constitutes 20% of the country’s nearly 27 million people.

 Conflict broke out in 2016 when Anglophone teachers and lawyers took to the streets to protest what they considered was the overbearing influence of French on the Anglo-Saxon education and Common Law systems practiced in the two regions.